 The theory in its entirety is defined and illustrated throughout three parts of my doctoral thesis, titled "EXISTENTIAL DESIGN - Revisiting the 'dark-side' of design thinking": 1) Design manual, 2) Dialogue and 3) Critical design examples, and I am well into the process of applying this way of thinking design onto the discipline of Universal Design as we speak.

 (Photo: Maja Nilsen Stende)

-COMPETENCIES: Design research, Universal Design; inclusive design; design for all, Existential design; critical design, Industrial design; product design, Project management.
+COMPETENCIES: Design research, Universal Design; inclusive design; design for all, Existential design; design for wellbeing; critical design, stigma-free design, Industrial design; product design, Design methodology, Project management.

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database

 - (2019) The Meaning of Comfort in the Intensive Care Unit.
 Critical Care Nursing Quarterly. vol. 42 (3).

 - (2019) Improving Accessibility of eLearning in Higher Education from Universal Design for Learning Perspective.
 HAMK Unlimited.